tungctn/aws-sam-express-template/README.md

 To use this template, you need to have AWS CLI and AWS SAM CLI installed on your computer.

-Use the following command to configure AWS CLI:
+1. Use the following command to configure AWS CLI:

 ```
 aws configure
 ```

-Use the following commands to build and deploy your application on AWS:
+2. Use the following commands to build and deploy your application on AWS:

 ```
 sam build
 ```

-Copy

 ```
 sam deploy --guided